captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 Go to the tomb and look inside!
-Tear ther ocks aside.
+Tear the rocks aside.

 ---